-The Higher Education Consortium for Student Affairs Certification promotes and advances student affairs and services in higher education by assessing and recognizing individual educators who demonstrate professional competencies, commit to ongoing learning and professional development, and comply with the code of ethics.
+The Higher Education Consortium for Student Affairs Certification promotes and advances student affairs and services in higher education by assessing and recognizing individual educators who demonstrate competency in established domains, commit to ongoing learning and professional development, and comply with the code of ethics.
 The Consortium was collaboratively established by student affairs professional associations to manage Student Affairs Educator Certification.

 Student Affairs Educator Certification includes seven credentials–the core student affairs educator certification and six specialty area certifications.
 The core certification serves as an important, independent credential as well as a required prerequisite for each specialty certification.
 All credentials were developed by subject matter expert practitioners and graduate faculty appointed by the Certification Consortium partner associations to benefit individual educators, institutions, professional associations, and the field.

 Certification is designed to benefit individual educators at the mid-level and above, higher education institutions, and the larger student affairs and services profession.
 There have traditionally been limited means for educators to demonstrate their competencies and knowledge growth through ongoing work experience, and to then formally exhibit this growth in pursuit of lifelong learning and professional advancement.
 Certification offers a robust set of credentials to demonstrate this growth!

 - Rigorous way to demonstrate ongoing learning, competencies, and knowledge including within multiple functional areas

 - Increases advancement potential to positions managing multiple functional areas